 La Cuisine – In the Kitchen

 The French kitchen is the soul of the home.
-It’s here that pâtés and terrines are made, cures and rubs are created, and, of course, where the cooking is accomplished.
+It’s here that pâtés and terrines are made, and where the cooking is accomplished.
 Herbs, garlic and onions are close at hand, and the pantry is kept full.
 It’s also around the kitchen table that simple meals are shared.
 I remember sitting with my neighbor and her family at lunch in Provence.
 Her husband, a farmer, would bring up a cured ham from the cave and slice off pieces for us to eat with chunks of fresh baguette slathered with butter before the rest of meal – vegetables sautéed with thyme and rosemary, rabbit or chicken braised with tomatoes and garlic – cheese, and fresh fruit were common fare.
-Sara Remington’s photo above, from the book Paris to Provence, by Sara Remington and Ethel Brennan, just before we all sat down to eat dinner, speaks of the essence of the French kitchen.
-Here, in the kitchen section of La Vie Rustic, we offer some products to help you create the essence of that French kitchen, with charcuterie sets, rubs, and herbs.’
+Sara Remington’s photo above of Roast Chicken & Potatoes with Drippings from the book, La Vie Rustic -Cooking and Living in the French Style, is of the kind of dish that is the essence of the French kitchen.
+Here, in the kitchen section of our site, we offer some products to help you create the essence of that French kitchen, with charcuterie sets, special sea salts, herbs, and cutting boards, gratin dishes and more.

 La Vie Rustic Herbes de Provence